 Church Affiliation: Calvary Chapel, Boise

 Sir Isaac Newton said, “I was like a boy playing on the sea-shore, and diverting myself now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me.”
-I choose to work at a classical Christian school because I want help students develop the same sort of reverence about the world around them.
+I choose to work at a classical Christian school because I want to help students develop the same sort of reverence about the world around them and to develop rightly ordered affections in regards to creation (wonder and worship).

 I married my beautiful wife, Jen, in the year 2000.
-I have two children - Kaelyn, who is currently enrolled at The Ambrose School and my son, Evan, who will be joining her soon.
+I have two children - Kaelyn and Evan who are currently enrolled at The Ambrose School.
 I love living in the Treasure Valley because it serves as a gateway to the great outdoors.

 |Mrs. Carol Thompson||Algebra I, Geometry, Math Survey||B.B.A., The University of Texas at Austin.
 I have taught at various schools across the country and in England during my husband’s Air Force career.
 This is my third year at The Ambrose School.